 Tip: Do sports and run in the morning or in the evening.

 Atapa - Heat Therapy and Sunbathing

 Sunlight is healing, especially after a long period of winter with a short time of daylight.
-The sun's rays in contact with human skin help produce vitamin D, which is essential for maintaining calcium and phosphorus levels in the blood, as well as for muscle function, bone formation, brain activity and the immune system.
+The sun's rays help to produce vitamin D in contact with human skin, which is essential for maintaining calcium and phosphorus levels in the blood, as well as for muscle function, bone formation, brain activity and the immune system.

 Tip: Look at the morning sun for 5 minutes, it improves your eyesight.

 Marut - Fresh Air Refreshment and Breathing Exercises

 Every breath brings life energy or prana to the body.
 Inhale deeply into the center of your chest and exhale slowly.
 Feel that a river of clean energy is flowing through you and you are exhaling everything you don't need in your system.
 Conscious breathing is an important tool for calming and harmonizing the body and mind.
 It is best practiced in yoga and relaxation and meditation techniques.
 With a calm mind, more harmony and satisfaction comes into the body.

 Tip: Practice conscious breathing and conscious exhalation every day for 5 minutes.